markusweiss/website/README.md

 <!--
 ## 28-01-2024

-the pain of android submission
+android submission is a pain

 ## 25-01-2024